Core expectations is 1 of the 4 sections of the Privacy Maturity Assessment Framework (PMAF). There are 5 elements to assess.

 It’s helpful to read:

-To complete your agency’s self-assessment, download and use these 2 documents:
+To complete your agency’s self-assessment, download and use the 2 forms.

 1. Take a people-centred approach